rar12455/rarstatus/README.md

 ## 🔧 Installation & Configuration

-Configuration is handled at compile-time via `config.h`.
+Configuration is generally handled at compile-time via `config.h` but you can configure `main.c` which is where main logic exists.

 1. **Clone the repo:**
 ```bash